aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/worksheets/worksheet-views/show-and-hide-worksheets-and-tabs/_index.md

 // Loading the Excel file
 const workbook = new AsposeCells.Workbook(filePath);

-// Hiding the tabs of the Excel file workbook.getSettings().setShowTabs(true);
+// Showing the tabs of the Excel file workbook.getSettings().setShowTabs(true);

 // Adjusting the sheet tab bar width